bulayeu/promo-test/README.md

 - Link to the repository
 - Short description
 - Time spent
 - Would be nice if you will deploy the project.
-You can deploy this Next.js project for free [here][https://zeit.co/import].
+You can deploy this Next.js project for free here => https://zeit.co/import.

 Good luck.